anandroid29/dicTool/README.md

 g(x̃, ỹ) = [1  Δx  Δx²  Δx³  Δx⁴  Δx⁵] · [QK] · C[xf-2:xf+3, yf-2:yf+3] · [QK]ᵀ · [1  Δy  ...]ᵀ
 ```

 where [QK] is the 6×6 quintic kernel matrix, C is the B-spline coefficient array, xf = floor(x̃), and Δx = x̃ − xf.
-The spatial gradients ∂g/∂x and ∂g/∂y needed for the Hessian are computed analytically from the same coefficient array — not by finite-differencing the raw pixel values, which would introduce a systematic bias.
+The spatial gradients ∂g/∂x and ∂g/∂y needed for the Hessian are computed analytically from the same coefficient array and not by finite-differencing the raw pixel values, which would introduce a systematic bias.

 ### Initial guess via NCC